-Staff at the Help for Heroes Colchester Recovery Centre were so keen that her years of dedication were recognised, that they nominated her for the Charity’s top award.
+Staff at the Help for Heroes Colchester Recovery Centre were so keen that Sue Morgan's years of dedication were recognised, that they nominated her for the Charity’s top award.

 Launched in 2010 the annual Hero Awards, champions fundraisers, volunteers and supporters of the Charity, that make a huge difference to the lives of those who have become wounded, injured or sick, and their families, while serving our country.

 Humble Sue, accepted the award for ‘True Dedication’ as a Help for Heroes Volunteer at an emotional ceremony at Tedworth House Recovery Centre in Wiltshire.

 “It was wonderful to meet some of the men and women who benefit, it was really empowering and very moving.

 “I enjoy giving something back, and meeting these brave beneficiaries’ makes you want to go on and do more,” said Sue.

 There are now over 90 volunteers in Essex alone that, like Sue, have a passion for the charity and are prepared to “Do their Bit.”

 As the Essex Volunteer County Co-ordinator, Sue has given almost nine years of dedicated service to her beloved charity.
 When she started there were only a dozen local volunteers who ‘just fell into it’ giving their time organising cake bakes, collections and attending shows and rallies.